Online Racism Makes IRL Dating Hell for Gay Asian Men

-On a date, a guy actually told me 'he's a no rice, no spice kinda guy.'
-WTF.
+On a date, a guy actually told me "he's a no rice, no spice kinda guy."

-I recall the first few months being app-less, going out more with friends, not looking to hook-up, or even find Prince Charming to sweep me off my feet—just interacting with the gay community IRL to see what would or could happen.
-But even offline here in "progressive" Vancouver, the attitude towards gay Asian men is disappointingly reflective or a result of treatment received online.
+I recall the first few months being app-less, going out more with friends and not looking to hook up, or even find Prince Charming to sweep me off my feet—just interacting with the gay community IRL to see what would or could happen.
+But even offline here in "progressive" Vancouver, the attitude toward gay Asian men is disappointingly reflective or a result of treatment received online.

 The one that still stands out for me to this day was when I met a guy through a friend, who I eventually asked out for coffee.
-It seemed to go well, and before I realized it, we had spent a couple of hours talking at the café.
-When we were leaving, he said to me that he wasn't looking for anything more than being friends; that he was a no rice, no spice kinda guy when it came to intimate relationships.
-A phrase that is typically used online was said to me in-person with such casual bravado, and I was basically left speechless (until after the fact where I thought of many worthwhile responses.)
+It seemed to go well, and before I knew it, we had spent a couple of hours talking at the cafe.
+When we were leaving, he said to me that he wasn't looking for anything more than being friends—that he was a "no rice, no spice kinda guy" when it came to intimate relationships.
+A phrase that is typically used online was said to me in person with such casual bravado, and I was basically left speechless (until after the fact, when I thought of many worthwhile responses.)

-This is a very blunt example of how online discrimination can be felt in real life, because as I spoke to other gay Asian men in Vancouver for this story they all touched upon that even though racism towards Asians is so upfront online, they've felt it in real life on a more subtle, but just as hurtful, level.
+This is a very blunt example of how online discrimination can be felt in real life, because as I spoke to other gay Asian men in Vancouver for this story, they all mentioned that even though racism toward Asians is so upfront online, they've felt it in real life on a more subtle, but just as hurtful, level.

-For this reason, Alex, a 28-year-old writer and first generation Chinese-Canadian said it makes discrimination more difficult to process and confront.
+For this reason, Alex, a 28-year-old writer and first generation Chinese Canadian, said it makes discrimination more difficult to process and confront.
 "People are much less willing to voice their 'preferences' for race in person.
 If anything it's more subtle, more ambiguous," he told me.
-"I'll be walking down the street and people will look through me as if I'm not there, no one will me check me out.
+"I'll be walking down the street, and people will look through me as if I'm not there.
+No one will check me out.
 But I'll notice, for example, white guys checking out other white guys."

-The way Asians are treated online informs Alex's reasons for feeling less desired.
-He says questions his own physical attractiveness in the eyes of white men, or wonders if he never catches a glance from someone simply because he's Asian.
+The ways Asians are treated online directly correlate with Alex's reasons for feeling less desired.
+He questions his own physical attractiveness in the eyes of white men and wonders if his Asian heritage is what keeps him from catching the eye of other men.
 "But after being told time and time again online that I'm unattractive due to my ethnicity, I can't help but believe that that's the reason.
 All the time.
 Either way, feeling invisible is the norm for me," he said.
 Because of this, Alex dissociates himself from gay communities, keeping to himself and not going out much.

 It works the other way as well, where being associated with a gay Asian is seemingly taboo.

-Daniel adds that there were many occasions where someone he was dating said that they weren't looking for anything serious, so they would casually date, but then it would be called off, only with the other guy immediately being in a serious relationship with a white guy.
+Daniel adds that there were many occasions where someone he was dating said that he wasn't looking for anything serious, so he would casually date, but then it would be called off, only with the other guy immediately being in a serious relationship with a white guy.

-"The gay community is much like high school, in that it consists of various cliques that seldom interact with each other (in this case, it'd be white/whitewashed gays being the popular, in-crowd while I'm hanging out with the other Asians)," argues Alex, "On a larger scale, I think sexual racism is one of the reasons why the gay community is so fragmented and segregated today."
+"The gay community is much like high school, in that it consists of various cliques that seldom interact with one another—in this case, it'd be white and whitewashed gays being the popular, in-crowd, while I'm hanging out with the other Asians," argued Alex.
+"On a larger scale, I think sexual racism is one of the reasons why the gay community is so fragmented and segregated today."

-For all the hilarious and witty ways LGBTQ+ individuals use language to spread joy and humour to relate to one another, I was—and slightly still am—disappointed with how some gay men can string together certain words without giving a second thought to how they impact others.
+For all the hilarious and witty ways LGBTQ individuals use language to spread joy and humor to relate to one another, I was—and slightly still am—disappointed with how some gay men can string together certain words without giving a second thought to how they impact others.

 Follow David Ly on Twitter.